solidjs/solid-router/README.md

 ### `<Outlet>`, `<Routes>`, `useRoutes`

 This is no longer used and instead will use `props.children` passed from into the page components for outlets.
 This keeps the outlet directly passed from its page and avoids oddness of trying to use context across Islands boundaries.
 Nested `<Routes>` components inherently cause waterfalls and are `<Outlets>` themselves so they have the same concerns.
-We do not want to encourage the pattern and if you must do it you can always nest `<Router>`s with appropriate base path.

 Keep in mind no `<Routes>` means the `<Router>` API is different.
 The `<Router>` acts as the `<Routes>` component and its children can only be `<Route>` components.
 Your top-level layout should go in the root prop of the router [as shown above](#configure-your-routes)